cheekyleek/stepSeq/README.md

 ---------------------------------------------------------------------------------------

 This is my first attempt at building a step sequencer that runs completely in the browser.
-It comes shipped with at least 6 "style" presets representing different genres of music, each made up of multiple drums and other instruments.
-The user is able to arrange where they want to put these audio samples in a 32-step grid representing a 2 bar pattern, with one row per instrument.
+It comes shipped with 3 different sound banks, each comprised of 8 sounds each.
+The user is able to arrange where they want the samples to play within a 32-step grid representing a 2 bar pattern, with one row per instrument and 4 steps per beat.
 This pattern plays, and after reaching the end, loops back again continuously.
-The user can then change the sound of the audio dynamically using the different audio effect modules included.
+The user can then change the sound of the audio dynamically using the different audio effect sliders included.

-Along with the 6 pre-loaded style patterns, the user also has the ability to use their microphone to record their own samples to be loaded into the sequencer as they wish, tailoring it to a more custom sound.
-I hope to also implement the ability to load a sample from the user's device, allowing for them to select / chop / add specific sections of that sample into the sequencer.
+In the future, the user will be able to use their microphone to record their own samples, and then slice / stretch / rearrange these before placing them into the custom samples sound bank.
+I hope to also expand the functionality of the effects to be able to target individual tracks instead of just the sum output.

 ---------------------------------------------------------------------------------------